rickellis/AURIC/README.md

 ## Usage

     $  auric -d  package-name  # Download a package

-    $  auric -i package-name  # Install a package.
-If the local package exists it will
+    $  auric -i  package-name  # Install a package if it has been downloaded.
-                              # install it.
-If it doesn't exist it hands off the task
+                               # If local package does not exist it hands it off to auric -d
-                              # to `auric -d package-name` then installs it

     $  auric -u  package-name  # Check for updates on a specific package
     $  auric -u                # Check for updates on all packages

     $  auric -s  package-name  # Search the AUR repo for a package

     $  auric -q                # List all your local AUR packages

+    $  auric -vl package-name  # Verify that all dependencies for a local package are installed
+    $  auric -vr package-name  # Verify that all dependencies for a remote package are installed

+    $  auric -m  package-name  # Migrate a specific package to AURIC
+    $  auric -m                # Migrate all previously installed AUR packages to AURIC

     $  auric -r  package-name  # Remove package.
 It runs sudo pacman -Rsc and deletes the local git repo

-    $  auric -v package-name  # Verify that all dependencies for a local package are installed

-    $  auric -m package-name  # Migrate a specific package to AURIC
-    $  auric -m               # Migrate all previously installed AUR packages to AURIC

 ## Terminal Shortcut
 To make running the script more convenient you can add the following alias to your __.bashrc__ file, and then just enter the various __auric__ commands from your terminal without having to traverse into the AURIC directory.